Shriyansh-Y/SoftwareEngineeringHW1/README.md

 # About Me

 Hello, this a page about me.
 My name is Shriyansh.
 And I am a CS Graduate student at NC State.
-This page is part f an assignment to be completed for my course- Software Engineering.
+This page is part of an assignment to be completed for my course- Software Engineering.

 I like coding in Python.
 Becaise it makes life very easy with the use of it's extensive library.
 You can solve String problems in basically a single line.

 For example:
 ```python
 // Finding 'hackerrank' in a string
 import sys
 q = int(input().strip())
 for a0 in range(q):
     s = input().strip()